This post is sponsored by Wholesome! – we used their organic honey in this recipe!

 Honey mustard sauce means a lot of different things to me, but mostly what it means is that when I make it, I am going to get to eat something that will be dipped in sauce.
 And in my life, there are few things better than a meal dipped in sauce.

 Let’s take, for example, chicken.
 I’ve mentioned before that my true feelings for chicken are less than wonderful, but you guys.
-Some kind of magic shnazzery happens when I take chicken (ahem, the variety that’s been breaded and fried into chicken strips – just leave me alone) and dip it into this pool of honey-gold.
+Some kind of magic shnazzery happens when I take chicken (ahem, the variety that’s been breaded and fried into chicken nuggets – just leave me alone) and dip it into this pool of honey-gold.
 It’s the kind of sauce that could smash your chicken-hater ways and turn you into more of a lover.

 I mean, a lover of all things dipped in the sauce.